paybondpaybond

 The response includes state, tenant, and an optional predicate_passed; a False here is not an error — the predicate evaluation failed and the intent moved to evidence_submitted with the recorded failure.

-Verify (pass-through)
+Verify (Gateway-enriched)

 await paybond.harbor.verify_capability(